 There’s a definite ‘brownie’ vibe going on in these chocolate espresso scones!

-I didn’t get too many shots of these scones, but don’t let that stop you from making them, they are fantastic!
+I didn’t get too many shots of these scones, but don’t let that stop you from making them, they are fantastic.
 Not too sweet, but very chocolaty, and the espresso and the dark cocoa powder give them a sophisticated taste.
 The mini chips kick in a little decadence.
-There’s a definite brownie vibe going on here.

 I’d been planning to formulate a chocolate scone recipe for some time, but even so, I wasn’t sure I was going to like them.
 I’ve never run across any in a bakery or restaurant, so I had no experience with them.
 I’m happy to report that these are real winners.
 The espresso flavor comes through but isn’t overpowering, There is a slight crunch to the outer crust and then a flaky and moist deep chocolate center.
 If you eat them warm from the oven or zap them briefly in the microwave the little chips will be molten.

 Think hard.
 You must have some reason to make these.
 Is there a bake sale coming up at school?
 A planning meeting for a bake sale?
 Maybe it’s about time you brought snacks to your hot yoga class.
 Get creative, it’s got to be somebody’s birthday at work…

 Chocolate Espresso Scones